rmn-xe/delta-demo/README.md

 # delta-demo
-this is git/github demo for delta
+this is git/github demo for delta.